iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ## Events

-Sometimes, unplanned Actions without an agent (i.e. sometihng with agency, will, or volition) that led to the creation of a prov:Entity or schema:Thing.
-Instead, a natural or non-anthropogenic event like a cyclone or tsunami could explain the provenance of some Thing that a Dataset describes.
+Sometimes, unplanned processes that don't or may not have an agent (i.e. sometihng with agency, will, or volition) can affect the provenance of a prov:Entity or schema:Thing.
+For example, consider the impacts of a natural or non-anthropogenic event like a cyclone or tsunami, equipment malfunctioning, or the natural degradation of a sample.

 Schema.org has an [Event](https://schema.org/Event) Type that can be useful here, despite its original purpose to describe things like rock concerts or art exhibitions.
 Let's set up an example to describe the provenance of a Dataset describing the damage done by a tsunami.